-05/08/2010 1 Rethink The Press Complaints Commission The newspaper said that it regularly carried Daily Mail received over 180 complaints about a supportive articles about depression and that Ms comment article by Janet Street-Porter Street-Porter, who was clearly not projecting herself about depression.
+05/08/2010 1 Rethink The Press Complaints Commission The newspaper said that it regularly carried Daily Mai received over 180 complaints about a supportive articles about depression and that Ms comment article by Janet Street-Porter Street-Porter, who was clearly not projecting herself about depression.
 Among the as a medical expert, was entitled to her personal complaints was one from the mental views about the subject.
-It pointed out that it had health charity Rethink, which was taken published a letter in response to the piece a few forward as the lead' complaint.
-The days after it appeared (which can be seen charity said that, while Ms Street-Porter here.)However, following the initiation of the PCC's was entitled to her opinion about investigation, it agreed to run a letter from Rethink's depression, her piece contained a chief executive, Paul Jenkins, and the complaint was number of inaccuracies.' resolved on this basis.
+It pointed out that it had health charity Rethink, which was taken forward as the lead' complaint.
+The days after it appeared (which can be seen charity said that, while Ms Street-Porter was entitled to her opinion about investigation, it agreed to run a letter from Rethink's depression, her piece contained a chief executive, Paul Jenkins, and the complaint was number of inaccuracies.' resolved on this basis.
 The text of the published letter was as follows: "In calling depression 'the new trendy illness', Janet Street-Porter makes some misleading claims.
 Depression isn't rare.
-One in six people will be diagnosed with depression during their lifetime and millions will experience symptoms but won't seek help.
-Depression doesn't affect only 1 those who 'have enough money.'
-It can affect į anyone, regardless of background.
-The World Health Organisation's 2001 report says: 'Mental İ disorders aren't the exclusive preserve of any · special group.
+One in six people will be diagnosed with depression during their · lifetime and millions will experience symptoms but won't seek help.
+Depression doesn't affect only those who 'have enough money.'
+It can affect anyone, regardless of background.
+The World Health Organisation's 2001 report says: 'Mental 1 disorders aren't the exclusive preserve of any special group.
 The notion that mental disorders are problems of relatively richer parts of the world is wrong.
 'Neither is depression a 'new' ailment: its distinct set of symptoms were first categorised in the 1950s.
-There is no single known cause: current explanations suggest a combination of brain İ chemistry, genetic and environmental factors.
-It's highly unlikely that a whole (earlier) generation of people were entirely unaffected by it, as Ms Street- ] Porter suggests.
+There is no single known cause: current explanations suggest a combination of brain chemistry, genetic and environmental factors.
+It's highly unlikely that a whole (earlier) generation of people were entirely unaffected by it, as Ms Street- Porter suggests.
 The insinuation that people affected by mental illness are not stigmatised would 1 be laughable, if the impact of the stigma wasn't so